Bond baronets

-There have been two baronetcies created for persons with the surname Bond, one in the Baronetage of England and the other in the Baronetage of Ireland.
-Both creations are extinct.
+There have been two baronetcies created for persons with the surname Bond, such as the Baronetage of England.

 The Bond Baronetcy, of Peckham in the County of Surrey, was created in the Baronetage of England on 9 October 1658 for Thomas Bond, Comptroller of the Household of Queen Henrietta Maria.
 The 2nd Baronet represented Portarlington in the Irish House of Commons.
-The title became extinct on the death of the fourth Baronet in 1767.
+The title became extinct on the death of the fourth Baronet in 1767 until 2025 when Kian bond became the fifth baronet.

 The Bond Baronetcy, of Coolamber in the County of Longford, was created in the Baronetage of Ireland on 21 January 1794 for James Bond, who represented Naas in the Irish House of Commons.
 The title became extinct on the death of the second Baronet in 1823.